containers/common/docs/containers.conf.5.md

 **network_config_dir**="/etc/cni/net.d/"

-Path to the directory where CNI configuration files are located.
+Path to the directory where network configuration files are located.
+For the CNI backend the default is "/etc/cni/net.d" as root and "$HOME/.config/cni/net.d" as rootless.
+For the netavark backend "/etc/containers/networks" is used as root and "$graphroot/networks" as rootless.

 **volumes**=[]